steven-tey/portfolio/posts/vercel.md

-Very excited to announce that I will be joining the incredible team at ▲[Vercel](https://vercel.com/) to help build the future of web development!
+I am very excited to announce that I will be joining the incredible team at ▲[Vercel](https://vercel.com/) to help build the future of web development!

 I've been an avid user of [NextJS](https://nextjs.org/) for a while now and the opportunity to help other developers build cool things with this framework is like a dream come true!